 Handbooks and certificates will be given to each participant.

-I also run writing for the web workshops in other cities.
-Register your interest and I’ll let you know when the next public course in your area will be.
+If you can’t make either of these workshops or live in another city, then register your interest and I’ll let you know when the next public workshop in your area will be.

 One-on-one web writing training